M6 heavy tank: Development history

-By the end of 1942, the Armored Corps were of the opinion that the new M4 Sherman gave adequate solution for the present and the near future, while being reliable, cheap and much easier to transport and they had no need for a heavy tank.
-In 1943, the production target was reduced again, down to 40, being an economic cut-off.
+By the end of 1942, the Armored Corps were of the opinion that the new M4 Sherman gave adequate solution for the time, while being reliable, cheap and much easier to transport and they had no need for a heavy tank.
+In 1943, the production target was reduced again, down to 40, as an economic cut-off.

 Production M6 and pilot M6A1 examples were evaluated at Fort Knox in the early part of 1943.
 The reports were critical of the awkward and inefficient crew stations, and the superfluous 37mm gun.
 However, in October, the tank had performed well enough at Aberdeen Proving Ground to proceed.

-The Ordnance Corps had expected the 75 mm gun to be lacking, and the T1E1 prototype was tested with a T7 90 mm gun and was found to be a satisfactory gun platform, although the poor turret layout was again noted.
+The Ordnance Corps had expected the 76 mm gun to be lacking, and the T1E1 prototype was tested with a T7 90 mm gun and was found to be a satisfactory gun platform, although the poor turret layout was again noted.
 By this point, the M6 had been cancelled.

 In August 1944, the Ordnance Corps recommended modifying the T1E1s to build 15 specially armored and armed tanks to meet a need for attacking heavily fortified areas.
 These 77-ton vehicles – designated M6A2E1 – with thicker (equivalent to 7.5 in vertical protection) glacis armor and a turret developed for the T29 Heavy Tank, armed with a T5E1 105 mm gun but no increase in engine power.
 Ordnance believed they could be delivered by November.
 The proposal was put to the supreme commander in Europe General Eisenhower, who rejected them as impracticable.
 Two tanks were used to test the T29 turret and gun, but their armor was not modified.

 On 14 December 1944, the M6 was declared obsolete.
 Only 40 had been produced and they never left US soil.
 Several toured the United States for propaganda purposes, where they gave performance displays (such as car crushing) at War Bond drives and the like.
 All were eventually scrapped except for a single T1E1, which was put on display at the United States Army Ordnance Museum, Aberdeen, Maryland.

-The British used the suspension of the M6 in the first of their two A33 Heavy Assault Tank "Excelsior" prototypes.
+The British used the horizontal volute spring suspension system of the M6 in the first of their two A33 Heavy Assault Tank "Excelsior" prototypes.